Zarlink

 Zarlink Semiconductor (acquired by Microsemi in October 2011, itself acquired by Microchip in March 2018) was a fabless semiconductor company specializing in the design and manufacture of communication and medical semiconductor integrated circuits, modules, and other devices.
 In 2011, Microsemi acquired Zarlink in a hostile takeover and merged it into its own operations.

 In its last years as an independent entity, the company's core capabilities were in network timing, voice enhancement and ultra low-power wireless communication.
 Its head offices were located in Ottawa, Canada.
 Zarlink sold products to 3,000 customers in more than 100 countries.
 In 2011, it had approximately 500 employees worldwide, including in development centres in Canada and the U.S., and specialized fabrication facilities in Wales.
 Essentially all of its manufacturing was done off-shore through subcontracting partners.

 History

 Early history

 Zarlink was part of Mitel Corporation which was founded by Terry Matthews and Michael Cowpland in 1973.
 In 1982 the company developed the industry's first T1/E1 framer chip and later introduced the industry's first echo cancellation chip in 1996.

-In 1998, Mitel acquired GEC-Plessey Semiconductor in the UK from the General Electric Company plc for US $225 million in cash, through which it gained wireless technology and communications ASIC and systems integration expertise, including RF (Radio Frequency) technology.
+In 1998, Mitel acquired GEC-Plessey Semiconductor in the UK from the General Electric Company for US $225 million in cash, through which it gained wireless technology and communications ASIC and systems integration expertise, including RF (Radio Frequency) technology.
 The combined semiconductor businesses at the time ranked Mitel among the top ten networking companies in the world.